 Water should not be entering as long as the mask seals tightly on your face.
 When it comes to full face masks, there aren’t too many sizing options to choose from.
 There is usually the regular version and perhaps a smaller version for people with narrow faces.

 Lastly, full face masks are often designed with airflow chambers that reduce the likelihood of masks fogging up.
 These chambers work by redirecting the flow of the moist air that you exhale away from the viewport, leaving your vision unobstructed.
+For more information on full face masks, read this article for a comprehensive review and buying guide.

 Find A Snorkel Mask that Fits